Tax relief for choirs | Making Music

 Tax relief for choirs

-Making Music and other major music sector organisations are calling for the eligibility criteria for Orchestra Tax Relief to be changed so choirs can also benefit.
-Making Music members and the wider music sector can support this call by approaching MPs to raise this issue.
+Making Music and other music sector organisations are calling for the eligibility criteria for Orchestra Tax Relief to be changed so choirs can also benefit.
+Making Music members can support this call by approaching MPs to raise this issue.

 What are creative tax reliefs and why are choirs not eligible?

 Over the last 20 years governments have introduced various creative tax reliefs to enable organisations to claim back some of their production costs.
-Two of these tax reliefs – Orchestra Tax Relief (OTR) and Theatre Tax Relief (TTR) – are already being used by Making Music members to claim back an average 23% of their concert and event costs, amounting to over £1million over the last 7 years.
-The UK government recently recognised the importance of this tax relief and its impact on the music industry by announcing a permanent higher rate of 45%.
+Two of these tax reliefs – Orchestra Tax Relief (OTR) and Theatre Tax Relief (TTR) – are already being used by Making Music members to claim back an average 26% of their concert and event costs, amounting to £620k in 2024 alone.
+The new UK government recognised the importance of these tax reliefs and their impact by committing in the Autumn 2024 budget to maintain the permanent higher rate of 45% previously announced by the Conservative government.

-These tax reliefs have made a significant contribution to groups’ budgets and facilitated growth and activity.
-Supported music groups produce more and larger work and events, engage more professionals and commission more new work, enabling more participants and audiences to experience the joy of live music performance.
+These tax reliefs have made a significant contribution to groups’ budgets (average increase of 50% in concert budgets between first and most recent claims by Making Music instrumental groups) and facilitated growth and activity.
+Music groups produce more and larger work and events, engage more professionals (average 55% more spend on professional musicians) and programme and commission more new work (some increasing their music budget by a factor of four or even six) , enabling more participants and audiences to experience the joy of live music performance.

 To be eligible for OTR, a performance must include 12 or more instruments that are not directly amplified.
 That means all kinds of instrumental groups can claim, not just orchestras: brass and concert bands, string players, handbell ringers, jazz bands, flute choirs...